-It takes three hours to repair the axles, plate gaskets, suspension components, calipers, tire seals, and transmission lubrication unless the axles became caught in their container or the bearings required replacement.
+It takes three hours to repair the axles, plate gaskets, suspension components, calipers, tire seals, and transmission lubrication unless the axles become caught in their container or the bearings require replacement.

 How Expensive Replacing a Differential Seal Can Be?

-The cost of a new output terminal seal is between $250 and $340.
-The price of the component is $50, but the labor is between $200 and $288.
+The component price is $50, but the labor is between $200 and $288.
 The differential shaft seals on the car are in charge of keeping grease from leaking out of the differential.

 What’s a Leaking Axle Seal?

 The leaking axle seals of the rear mechanical or transferring unit may cause a motor grease odor to come from beneath the car.
 An axle sealing leak may be seen by the grease that is splattered about the seal region when the automobile is lifted.
 An indication of a leakage is a drop in the gearbox liquid surface.